 House of Commons Library briefing on children and young people’s mental health policyJump to full report >>

-The Coalition Government committed to improving mental health for children and young people, as part of their commitment to achieving “parity of esteem” between physical and mental health, and to improving the lives of children and young people.
-The Government’s 2011 mental health strategy, No Health without Mental Health, pledged to provide early support for mental health problems, and the Deputy Prime Minister’s 2014 strategy, Closing the Gap: priorities for essential change in mental health, included actions such as improving access to psychological therapies for children and young people.
-The Department of Health and NHS England established a Children and Young People’s Mental Health and Wellbeing Taskforce which reported in March 2015 and set out ambitions for improving care over the next five years.
+The 2010-2015 Coalition Government committed to improving mental health for children and young people, as part of its commitment to achieving “parity of esteem” between physical and mental health.
+The 2011 mental health strategy, No Health without Mental Health, pledged to provide early support for mental health problems, and the former Deputy Prime Minister’s 2014 strategy, Closing the Gap: priorities for essential change in mental health, included actions such as improving access to psychological therapies for children and young people.
+The Department of Health and NHS England established a Children and Young People’s Mental Health and Wellbeing Taskforce which reported in March 2015 (Future in Mind) and set out ambitions for improving care over the next five years.

 Commons Briefing papers CBP-7196

 Authors: Elizabeth Parkin; Robert Long; Alex Bate; Manjit Gheera; Tom Powell